RocketChat/Rocket.Chat/ee/packages/ddp-client/README.md

 > If you're feeling fancy, you can create and connect in a single function call:
 > `const  sdk  =  DDPSDK.createAndConnect('http://localhost:3000');`

+## SDK Modules
+### Connection

+Responsible for the connection to the server, status and connection states.

+### Account

+Responsible for the account management, login, logout, handle credentials, get user information, etc.

+### ClientStream

+Responsible for the DDP communication, method calls, subscriptions, etc.

+### TimeoutControl

+Responsible for the Reconnection control

+### RestClient

+Responsible for the REST API communication for more info [see here](https://developer.rocket.chat/reference/api/rest-api)

 ## Login handling